arikno/atlas_clusters_mapping/README.md

 # MongoDB Atlas Metadata Collector

+This repository contains Python scripts to collect and analyze cluster metadata from MongoDB Atlas.

+## Scripts

+### `atlas_metadata_collector.py`
-This Python script collects cluster metadata from MongoDB Atlas for all projects in an organization.
+Collects cluster metadata from MongoDB Atlas for all projects in an organization.

+### `cluster_check.py`
+Checks clusters in a specific MongoDB Atlas project with full metrics collection (CPU, Memory, IOPS, Disk, Connections, Operations).

 ## Features